 The Need for Continued Mesothelioma Research

 Diagnostic tools and treatment options for mesothelioma, as well as understanding of the disease have improved throughout the years.
-However, there is still a large need for more data, tools to help with early detection, better treatment options and a cure for the cancer, stressing the importance of continued mesothelioma cancer research.
+However, there is still a large need for more data, tools to help with early detection, better treatment options and a cure for mesothelioma, stressing the importance of continued mesothelioma cancer research.

 Research is crucial not just for physicians when addressing and treating the disease, but for patients and their loved ones seeking to better understand their diagnosis, treatment options and prognosis.